MarisaNicoleSloan/career-portfolio/blog-submenu/README.md

 ### Blog Submenu and Category Pages

 **Problem Statement**

-The primary objective was to improve user navigation on the content-rich blog, which featured hundreds of posts.
-We aimed to streamline the user experience by crafting a user-centric blog submenu and category pages, making it easier for readers to find and explore content that interested them.
-The approach was centered on delivering a seamless and user-centric navigation experience.
-We wanted to ensure that readers could effortlessly discover and access relevant content within the extensive blog library.
+The goal was to enhance user navigation on a content-rich blog with hundreds of posts.
+We accomplished this by creating a user-centric blog submenu and category pages, ensuring readers could effortlessly find and explore relevant content.

 **Technologies**
 - Gatsby